-- Listen carefully to the interviewer's questions to make sure you answer what they are actually asking.
-If you’re asked a question and are unsure of what they’re looking for, by all means politely ask the interviewer to repeat the question and/or provide clarification to their question.
+- Listen carefully to the interviewer’s questions to make sure you answer what they are actually asking.
+If you’re asked a question and are unsure of what they’re looking for, by all means politely ask the interviewer to repeat the question, elaborate and/or provide clarification.

-- Keep your responses brief and to the point - 2 – 3 minutes or less in length is best, and avoid rambling or interrupting or going into way too much detail.
-Engage in an interactive and energetic discussion, with honest answers about your experiences, skills and work history.
+- Keep your responses brief and to the point: 2 – 3 minutes or less in length is best.
+Avoid rambling, interrupting or going into way too much detail.
+Engage in an interactive and energetic discussion with honest answers about your experiences, skills and work history.
 Be sure to leave enough space in the conversation for the interviewers to ask follow-up questions or move on to the next area.

 - Make sure that you discuss what you did personally rather than what the team did on a project or job.
 The interviewer wants to know what your role was and how you used your skills and experience toward a successful result.
 An easy way to remember this tip is to always lead with “I” instead of “We”.

 - Take your cue from the interviewers – watch their body language.
-If you start to see "regulator" behaviors such as looking at a watch more than once, fidgeting, looking away or out the window, or reviewing of email on a mobile phone, it is time to end your current answer or comment and stop talking because you have lost their attention at that point.
-Let them start up the conversation or questioning again or ask if your answer satisfied their question.
+If you start to see “regulator” behaviors such as looking at a watch more than once, fidgeting, looking away or out the window, checking email on a mobile phone, etc., it is time to end your current answer, comment or stop speaking because you have lost their attention at this point.
+Let the interviewer start up the conversation again or ask if your answer satisfied their question.

 - Obtain a business card at the end of your interviews for each interviewer if possible.
-Or, contact the executive assistant or your supply chain recruiter afterwards for a physical or email address.
+Alternatively, contact the executive assistant or your supply chain recruiter afterwards for a physical address or email address.

-- Send a handwritten thank you note on quality card stock to each interviewer as soon after your interviews as possible.
-Mail them within 24 hours.
-Handwritten thank you notes are almost a lost art, but are greatly appreciated and considered the height of good manners and taste.
-It takes only a few minutes to express your appreciation for their time and consideration, and can help set you apart from other candidates.
-Employers may keep handwritten thank you notes, making them think of you and your kindness long after the interviews have concluded, even if you aren’t selected for the job this time around.
+- Send a handwritten thank you note on quality card stock to each interviewer within one business day after your interview session.
+Handwritten thank you notes are almost a lost art but are greatly appreciated and considered the height of good manners and taste.
+It only takes a few minutes to express your appreciation for their time and consideration, and can help set you apart from other candidates.
+Employers may keep handwritten thank you notes on file, making them think of you and your kindness long after the interviews have concluded, even if you aren’t selected for the job this time around.
 However, if you are unable to send a handwritten note for some reason, at least send a thank you email as soon as possible.

-- Don't take it for granted you will automatically be selected or have a great advantage just because you happen to know the interviewer.
-Don't be too casual or relaxed in your responses and demeanor.
-Treat the person as you would any other professional in a business work environment.
+- Don’t take it for granted that you will automatically be selected or have a great advantage just because you happen to know an interviewer or employee at the company.
+Don’t be too casual or relaxed in your responses and demeanor.
+Treat each person as you would any other professional in a business work environment.
 Interviewers are trained to be objective, even if they know you, and will ask tough questions and expect you to perform at your best.

-- Don't ever speak negatively or express discontent about your former company, employer, peers, or job.
-It will only cast a bad light on you as a complainer and malcontent.
-Plus, you never know if the employer may know those same people in your company.
-It's a small world.
+- Don’t ever speak negatively or express discontent about past employers, managers, peers or a job.
+This will only cast a bad light on you as a complainer.

-- Don't discuss any personal concerns, situations or issues during an interview.
-Keep all conversations focused on job related information only.
-Conversation about your life story, personal stories, or anything unrelated to the position and questions you are being asked is inappropriate and you may just talk yourself right out of consideration for the job.
+- Don’t discuss any personal concerns, situations or issues during an interview.
+Keep all conversations focused on job-related information only.
+Conversation about your life story, personal stories or anything unrelated to the position is inappropriate and you may just talk yourself right out of consideration for the job.

-- Don't use slang or acronyms specific to your job or industry.
-This goes without saying but never use foul or rude language in an interview.
+- Don’t use slang or acronyms specific to your job or industry unless you are 100% confident that the interviewer will be familiar with them.
+This goes without saying but never use foul or rude language in an interview, even if the interviewer uses this type of language (you never know, it could be a test).
 This is a surefire way to dismiss yourself from being considered further in the process.

 - Never answer your cell phone or email during an interview.
 Turn off the ringer on your phone before going into the interview room.

-- Don't ask about vacation or salary on the first interview, unless the interviewer happens to bring it up.
-Even then, do your best to refrain from stating your desires until after you have more information on the scope of the job and when they are ready to make an offer.
+- Don’t ask about vacation, benefits or salary on the first interview, unless the interviewer happens to bring it up.
+Even then, do your best to refrain from stating your desires until after you have more information on the scope of the job and when they’re close to the offer stage.
 You should always discuss your salary requirements and appropriate negotiations with your supply chain recruiter.

-- Ask any closing questions you may have, as well as the timing and next steps for a decision and when you may expect to hear from them.
+- Ask any closing questions you may have, as well as the timing and next steps for a decision and when you may expect to hear back from the employer.

-- Express your extreme interest in the job and ask if there may be any concerns in terms of your ability to successfully perform the job, so that you may have a chance to counter any of their objections.
+- Express your extreme interest in the job and ask if there are any concerns in terms of your ability to successfully perform the job.
+This could leave you with an instant opportunity to counter any of their objections.